 5. Get Creative with Your Space

-If you’re living in a smaller home, every bit of space is valuable.
+If you need to organize a smaller home, every bit of space is valuable.
 Instead of piling the clutter everywhere, make the most of your space.
 You can hang scarves, jewelry or ties on command hooks and use s-hooks to store your pots and pans vertically (which saves on space and makes it easier to find the pot you’re looking for).
 You can even relive your college days and use bed risers to help store some suitcases filled with out-of-season clothes — just use a dust ruffle to hide them.

 6. Have a Filing System for Papers

 The world is becoming more and more paperless, but unfortunately some bills still come in the mail.
 Plus, there may be paper items that hold sentimental value, such as art or schoolwork from your kids.
 You can get some filing cabinets to help organize these papers instead of letting them sit on your kitchen table.
 Have a system for your papers, such as alphabetical organizing or arranging by date or purpose.
-Whatever you decide to do, stick with it.
+Whatever you choose, consistency is the best way to organize your home.

 7. Recycle and Reuse Old Items